lvgl/lv_binding_micropython/README.md

 lv.anim_set_exec_cb(anim, obj, obj.set_y)
 ```

 lvgl callbacks that do not follow the Callback Convention cannot be used with micropython callable objects.
-A discussion related to adjusting lvgl callbacks to the convention: https://github.com/littlevgl/lvgl/issues/1036
+A discussion related to adjusting lvgl callbacks to the convention: https://github.com/lvgl/lvgl/issues/1036

 The `user_data` field **must not be used directly by the user**, since it is used internally to hold pointers to Micropython objects.

 ### Display and Input Drivers

-LittlevGL can be configured to use different displays and different input devices.
-More information is available on [LittlevGL documentation](https://docs.littlevgl.com/#Porting).
+LVGL can be configured to use different displays and different input devices.
+More information is available on [LVGL documentation](https://docs.lvgl.io/#Porting).
 Registering a driver is essentially calling a registeration function (for example `disp_drv_register`) and passing a function pointer as a parameter (actually a struct that contains function pointers).
 The function pointer is used to access the actual display / input device.
-When using LittlevGL with Micropython, it makes more sense to **implement the display and input driver in C**.
+When using LVGL with Micropython, it makes more sense to **implement the display and input driver in C**.
 However, **the device registration is perfomed in the Micropython script** to make it easy for the user to select and replace drivers without building the project and changing C files.
 Technically, the driver can be written in either C or in pure Micropython using callbacks.

 Example: